Medtronic Is A Great Company For An Attractive Price

 By holding MDT's annual dividend of $1.72 a share constant, I have calculated that the stock price must appreciate to $90 in order to have a peer average yield of 1.91%.
 Appreciation from $71.2 to $90 represents a 26% increase in share price.

-After comparing MDT's market valuation and dividend to their peers', I believe a fair value is roughly $89 a share (the average of $88 and $90).
+After comparing MDT's market valuation and dividend to its peers', I believe a fair value is roughly $89 a share (the average of $88 and $90).

 Insider Purchases